-The Along-Stream Estimation (ASE) approach proposed in this work hinges on the river structure to perform an information transfer towards ungauged.
-This integrates standard regional procedures because it is based on local relationships, as the estimation is performed only considering nested catchments.
-Along-stream and regional estimates can therefore be combined to develop a general framework for improved evaluation of an hydrological variable as well as its variance at ungauged locations.
+The Along-Stream Estimation (ASE) approach proposed herein hinges on the river structure to perform an information transfer towards ungauged basins.
+This integrates standard regional procedures because it is based on local relationships, as the estimation is performed considering only nested catchments.

+Along-stream and regional estimates can therefore be combined to develop a general framework for improved evaluation of a given hydrological variable, as well as its variance at ungauged locations.

-In general, when two or more models are available for the same goal, one can consider one of the following scenarios:
+In general, when two or more models are available for the same purpose, one can consider one of the following scenarios:

 - Model competition: the results of different models (in our work "propagated" and regional predictions) can be evaluated separately and then compared, in order to identify which model is more efficient in the reconstruction of the variable of interest.
-In the case study presented here, propagated and regional predictions show different reliability, depending on the location of the target site, and, in particular, on its distance from the donor site.
-Under this perspective, the aim of the propagation of information is to identify an alternative procedure that is more appropriate for the analysis at some ungauged basins. - Model cooperation: the output of one model is used to initialize the other model.
-In this work, for instance, the regional estimate is used as an additional parameter in the propagation function, and thus contributes to the final along-stream prediction.
-This viewpoint can be interpreted as follows: the propagation of information can be used to locally improve the regional model estimate, accounting for specific information at a donor site. - Model combination: given different estimates of the same variable one combines them through suitable relations aiming at minimizing the variance of the resulting estimator.
+In the case study presented here, propagated and regional predictions show different reliability, depending on the location of the target site and, in particular, on its distance from the donor site.
+From this perspective, the aim of the propagation of information is to identify an alternative procedure that is more appropriate for the analysis at some ungauged basins. - Model cooperation: the output of one model is used to initialize the other model.
+In this work, for instance, the regional estimate is used as an additional parameter in the propagation function and thus contributes to the final along-stream

+- prediction.
+This approach can be interpreted as follows: the propagation of information can be used to locally improve the regional model estimate, accounting for specific information at a donor site. - Model combination: given different estimates of the same variable, one combines them through suitable relationships aiming to minimize the variance of the resulting estimator.

-The application of the along-stream estimation procedure is based on both the ideas of cooperation and competition with the regional model.
+The application of the ASE procedure is based on the ideas of both cooperation and competition with the regional model.
 In particular, the regional model tries to catch the "global" variability of hydrological variables, without considering the "local" structure of the river that can be accounted for by the propagation method.
 An important feature of the method, compared to other approaches for local correction, is that, even if the target site is close enough to the donor, the propagation of information is done only if the donor is suitable.
-This approach demonstrated its feasibility in a case study characterized by many data-scarce basins, allowing one to exploit all the available information concerning the index-flood estimation.
+This approach demonstrated its feasibility in a case study characterized by many data-scarce basins, allowing one to exploit all the available information concerning the index flood estimation.

-To conclude, the Along-Stream approach is suitable to be applied wherever a regional model is available and the uncertainty of the regional predictions is provided.
-It exploits the local (sample) information to improve the regional estimates, with particular propensity for areas with short data records because it does not require the data-demanding estimation of cross-correlation or variogram function to represent the spatial variation of discharge.
+To conclude, the along-stream approach is suitable for application wherever a regional model is available and the uncertainty of the regional predictions is provided.
+It exploits the local (sample) information to improve the regional estimates, and with a particular propensity for areas with short data records, because it does not require the data-demanding estimation of cross-correlation or variogram functions to represent the spatial variation of discharge.

-Acknowledgements The study has been supported by the Italian Ministry of Education through the grant 2008KXN4K8.
-The authors acknowledge Alberto Viglione and an anonymous reviewer for their insightful comments
+Acknowledgements The study was supported by the Italian Ministry of Education through grant no. 2008KXN4K8.
+The authors acknowledge Alberto Viglione and an anonymous reviewer for their insightful comments.